remotefs-rs/remotefs-rs/CONTRIBUTING.md

 ### Bug reports

-If you want to report an issue or a bug you've encountered while using ka-ching, open an issue using the `Bug report` template.
+If you want to report an issue or a bug you've encountered while using remotefs, open an issue using the `Bug report` template.
 The `Bug` label should already be set and the issue should already be assigned to `veeso`.
 Don't set other labels to your issue, not even priority.

 When you open a bug try to be the most precise as possible in describing your issue.
 I'm not saying you should always be that precise, since sometimes it's very easy for maintainers to understand what you're talking about.
 Just try to be reasonable to understand sometimes we might not know what you're talking about or we just don't have the technical knowledge you might think.
-Please always provide the environment you're working on and consider that we don't provide any support for older version of ka-ching, at least for those not classified as LTS (if we'll ever have them).
+Please always provide the environment you're working on and consider that we don't provide any support for older version of remotefs, at least for those not classified as LTS (if we'll ever have them).
 If you can, provide the log file or the snippet involving your issue.
 You can find in the [user manual](docs/man.md) the location of the log file.
 Last but not least: the template I've written must be used.
 Full stop.